 - A financial statement

 10 different scholarships fall under the umbrella of the Physicians of Tomorrow Awards.
 Each scholarship comes with its own requirements.
-For instance, the Under-Represented in Medicine award is given to scholars that are dedicated to serving vulnerable populations.
+For instance, the Under-Represented in Medicine award is given to scholars dedicated to serving vulnerable populations.

 2. Tylenol Future Care Scholarship